 * 1930 Fashion

-1930 fashion in Clothing, Furniture and Architecture
+1930 Fashion in Clothing, Furniture and Architecture

 My most favorite style in clothing and furniture is the 1930 Art Deco style, besides the Art Nouveau style of the 1920s.
-Parallel with those styles we had the Amsterdam School movement in The Netherlands with architects like Hendrik Berlage (traditionalism) and Michel de Klerk and Piet Kramer (expresionism).
+Parallel with those styles we had the Amsterdam School movement in The Netherlands with architects like Hendrik Berlage (traditionalism) and Michel de Klerk and Piet Kramer (expressionism).